-Pepper is creating gorgeous, well-fitting bras for AA, A and B cups | CNN Underscored
+These bras are designed to empower those with smaller chests | CNN Underscored

 Limitless Wirefree Scoop Bra ($50; wearpepper.com)

 If you love bralettes, you’ll love the Limitless Wirefree Scoop Bra.
 It’s amazingly comfortable, and so much more chic than plain old cotton bralettes.
 The design is super on-trend, and reminds me of athleisure and other sports bra designs.
 As someone who takes their bra off the minute they get home, this is one that you truly won’t feel the need to rip off.
-It’s so soft and supportive at the same time — you can definitely get away with wearing this in place of a traditional, underwire bra.
-My sister notes that it’s simultaneously a pajama-bra and a low-impact exercise bra.
+It’s so soft and supportive at the same time — you can definitely get away with wearing this in place of a traditional underwire bra.
+My sister notes that it’s simultaneously a pajama bra and a low-impact exercise bra.
 One thing to note is that it comes with removable padding.
 My sister preferred to keep the padding in, and I loved the fit and support of the bra without the padding.

 Laidback Lace Bra ($55; wearpepper.com)

 The Laidback Lace Bra features Pepper’s signature fit, designed with a lace trim as opposed to mesh or the Classic All You Bra’s soft trim.
 While the fit and design worked totally fine for me, my sister had issues with the fact that the shape wasn’t the same as Pepper’s other bras.
-It wasn’t as flattering on her, and the connector between the cups wasn’t as high-quality as the other bras we tested.
+It wasn’t as flattering on her, and the connector between the cups wasn’t as high quality as the other bras we tested.
 We both agreed that the lace material was a bit rough, and while comfortable, wasn’t as seamless as we had expected for the price.
 However, this bra sports a 4.67-star rating across nearly 1,600 reviews, so it might work amazingly for you.

 Everyday Lace Bralette ($40; wearpepper.com)

 The Everyday Lace Bralette is a classic, unlined triangle bralette.
 The lace material is gorgeous, and the wide band is super soft and luxurious.
 It’s stretchy and features a triple-layered lining, which provides the perfect amount of coverage while still being lightweight.
 While I prefer a bit more coverage and support for everyday wear, my sister has been wearing this nonstop.
 It’s particularly adorable to layer with a V-neck T-shirt.
 One note sizing-wise: I was recommended a small based on my cup size of 34B, but I felt like a medium probably would have fit better.
-So if you’re in between sizes, I would size up when it comes to this bralette which is available in sizes XXS to XL.
+So if you’re in between sizes, I would size up when it comes to this bralette, which is available in sizes XXS to XL.

 The underwear